 Once you reach the Westfjords, things start getting really interesting.
 The road travels along an ancient Viking trade route and is lined with cairns.
 Along the way, we came across an incredible Viking statue on the road.
 We still haven’t been able to find any information on it.
 We also passed by the wreck of the oldest steel ship in Iceland, the Gardar.
 You can see the ship lying on a beach as you pass by Patreksfjordur.

-Tip: The last stretch along HWY 612 offers no services, so make sure you have a full tank of gas and anything you might need in case of any car trouble.
+Pro-Tip: The last stretch along HWY 612 offers no services, so make sure you have a full tank of gas and anything you might need in case of any car trouble.

 We made the rough drive for the last 36 km and pulled into the Latrajbjrag Hotel at around 10:30 PM and got ourselves checked in.
 The Latrajbjarg Hotel was fantastic.
 Beyond being the only hotel anywhere close to the Latrajbjarg Puffin Cliffs, they also cater to travelers from all over.
 Even though it was so late when we rolled in, and we were incredibly hungry, the on-site restaurant was still pumping out hot, tasty food.
 The hotel also offered both serviced and tent camping for all sorts of travelers who sought out budget tips for Iceland.
 This made for a cool and hip travel vibe.

-Latrabjarg Puffin Cliffs
+Arriving At the Latrabjarg Puffin Cliffs

 After getting recharged with a great meal, we made the quick jaunt to the Latrajbjarg Puffin Cliffs.
 It was nearly midnight when we arrived.
 We had just hit the perfect golden hour as the sun slowly grazed near the horizon.
 We parked and made the short climb up a hill to the top of the cliffs and were absolutely astounded by what we saw.

 The edge of the cliff had little more than an ankle-high rope to warn visitors about the long fall and sudden stop that awaited them if they ventured too close to the cliff’s edge.
 As a photographer and lover of nature, I appreciated the subtle security measure.
 Christina and I kept a close reign on C to make sure he didn’t find himself in danger.
-At 415 metres high, the Latrabjarg Puffin Cliffs are the largest seabird cliff in Europe and is without a doubt one of the most spectacular sites in the country.
+At 415 meters high, the Latrabjarg Puffin Cliffs are the largest seabird cliff in Europe and is without a doubt one of the most spectacular sites in the country.

 We had to tear ourselves away from the Latrabjarg Puffin Cliffs to head back to the hotel and get some sleep.
 The following day we had a packed schedule, planning to visit a Viking village recreation, and of course more waterfalls.
 But the beauty of Iceland never ceases.
 We were blessed with this beautiful sunset as we drove back towards our beds for the night, C, already fast asleep.

+If this hasn’t given you a reason to visit Iceland, what more are you looking for?
 Do you ever travel off the beaten path when you travel?
 What’s the most remote place you’ve visited?
 Let us know in the comments!